mn1k/react-based-code-editor/README.md

-# React Code Editor with Live Preview
+# Code Editor with Live Preview

 This project is a code editor built using React that allows you to write and test code in HTML, CSS, and JavaScript languages.
 With a live preview feature, you can see the real-time output of your code as you make changes.
 This code editor is built with a focus on simplicity, usability, and efficient code execution.